 Hispanic refers to the Spanish language.
 It comes from “Hispania,” the old Latin word for Spain, which later became “España.”

-Latino was originally a shortening for the word “Latin-American” and has more to do about geography.
-It refers to anyone from South America, Central America, Mexico and the Caribbean that speak Latin-based languages (Spanish, Brazilian Portuguese, and French in the Caribbean).
+Latino was originally a shortening for the word “Latin-American” and has more to do with geography.
+It refers to anyone from South America, Central America, Mexico and the Caribbean who speak Latin-based languages (Spanish, Brazilian Portuguese, and French in the Caribbean).

 But most of all, the North American view is that Latino means you’re not white, you’re not black, you’re brown.